 H.B.
 No. 3388 amends the Texas Insurance Code to enhance regulations surrounding group property and casualty insurance policies.
-Key changes include the introduction of new definitions, such as "member" and "large risk," and the establishment of requirements for insurers to provide disclosures to applicants regarding shared aggregate limits.
-Insurers are mandated to deliver a certificate of insurance and a copy of the policy to each member within 30 days of issuance or renewal.
-Additionally, the bill allows for incidental casualty and liability coverage within these policies and clarifies the applicability of these regulations to surplus lines insurers.
+Key changes include the introduction of new definitions, such as "member" and "large risk," and the requirement for insurers to provide written disclosures regarding shared aggregate limits during the application process.
+Additionally, insurers must deliver a certificate of insurance and a copy of the policy to each member within 30 days of issuance, renewal, or delivery.
+The bill also allows for incidental casualty and liability coverage within these policies and establishes specific requirements for surplus lines insurers, including reporting obligations and diligent efforts for group policies.

 House Committee Report: Insurance Code 2171.001 (Insurance Code 2171)